 The retrocessions provided by TRC represent TRE's largest credit risk.
-To manage this risk, the adequacy of TRC capital is monitored on an ongoing basis, with regular updates provided by the GRM function.
-This is further supplemented by the presence of TransRe Group's CFO & COO being a Non-Executive Director of TRE.
+To manage this risk, the adequacy of TRC capital is monitored on an ongoing basis, with regular updates provided by Global Risk Management ("GRM").
+This is further supplemented by the presence of TransRe Group's CFO & COO being the Non-Executive Chair of TRE.